-Mazda has its own unique take on design that’s both elegant and sporty without being overtly flash.
+Mazda has its own unique take on design that’s both elegant and sporty without being overtly flashy.
 The carmaker calls it ‘Kodo’, which means Soul of Motion.
-The idea is that its cars look like they’re moving, even when they’re stood still.
-Whether you see that or not, the Mazda 6 is a handsome and sleek saloon or hatch and even smarter estate.
+The idea is that its cars look like they’re moving, even when they’re standing still.
+Whether you see that or not, the Mazda 6 is a handsome and sleek saloon or hatch and an even smarter estate.

 There’s a long, low bonnet and sculpted front flanks leading into a subtly surfaced side profile.
 A large grill and slim headlights give it a sporty feel.
 It looks especially good in Mazda’s special Soul Red Crystal paintwork which really pops when the light hits it.